graphql/graphql-wg/rfcs/Struct.md

 2. enable `input` to be used in output too, turning it into a `struct`
 3. introduce a new `struct` type

-I've gone full circle on this, and am currently thinking that option 2 is our best bet.
-The main reason for this is that in the other scenarios `struct` and `input` will overlap significantly and it will be less than clear when to use one rather than the other.
+I've gone full circle on this, and am currently thinking that option 1 is our best bet.

+Option 2 is tempting because in the other scenarios `struct` and `input` will overlap significantly and it will be less than clear when to use one rather than the other.
+However, it suffers from some backwards-compatibility concerns - namely that an input object being used on output is likely to confuse existing tooling such as GraphiQL, and it's entirely unknown to them whether an input object should require a selection set or not.

+Option 1 feels like it could be done in a more backwards-compatible manner since the majority of existing tools and clients would not look at the `fields` entry on a scalar (so would not be confused by it) and already handle custom scalars such as the `JSON` scalar returning structured output, and can continue to omit a selection set on this enhanced scalar, thus continuing to operate correctly.

 **NOTE**: this syntax, these keywords, etc. are not set in stone.
 Discussion is very welcome!